smartmetals/phoenix_quickstart/README.md

 If you start a new shell, `source functions.sh` again and run phx-init `myappname`.

+Start a repl with `diex`.
+Run any command in the web container with `drun`.

 ## Credit
 Most of the work in this repo was originally done by others: